Search

 MIDI

-MIDI is a technical standard for communication that was created for the purpose of controlling Musical devices such as electronic instruments.
+MIDI is a technical standard for communication that was created to control Musical devices such as electronic instruments.
 However, it can also be used to communicate between computers and other devices that support it.

 MIDI Device: Any device that can send or receive MIDI messages is referred to as a MIDI device.
 Input ports, output ports, or both are present on MIDI devices.
 A MIDI device may be virtual or physical.